Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/installing-postgresql-on-a-mac-with-homebrew.md

 My user's name here is `chris`, and my password is super secure as it is: `password`.

-> Note: Use secure passwords, please this is just a demo setup.
+> Note: Use secure passwords, please.
+This is just a demo setup.

 ## Connecting to the Postgres database